 Unfortunately, mom died of breast cancer in 1976.
 My sister Lorna and brother, Oscar took over the bakeshop business.
 They came up with new product lines.
 Lorna left for the US in 1986.
-Oscar died in 1999 and our bakeshop folded up in 2003 when we sold our house.
+Oscar died in 1999 and our bakeshop folded up in 2003 when our dad died in 2002.

-Please note that Sally’s Bake Shop is not operational anymore but it could re-open in the future
+Please note that Sally’s Bake Shop is not operational anymore but we plan to open in the future